all-of-us/workbench/api/cluster-resources/README.md

 by `./build.rb` under the `./generated` subdirectory and is not checked into source.
 This process takes as inputs the templated extension `snippets-menu.js.template` and the per-language collocated menu JSON files.

+## Local testing

+See instructions for playground-extension.js above.

+To test the menu contents JSON alone:

+- Click the "Jupyter" logo from a Workbench notebook.
+- Click the "Nbextensions" tab
+- Click on "Snippets Menu"
+- Check "Include custom menu content parsed from JSON string below"
+- Paste menu JSON into text field

 # Releasing